threerocks-defi/code-review/rate-providers/WrappedUsdPlusRateProvider.md

     - [USD+](https://2173993027-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F9HhCCgYexXiRot0OWAJY%2Fuploads%2FCKqeV09QHnfTVum3rtBd%2Fabch-ovn-core-report.pdf?alt=media&token=2eb0419d-4695-43a0-ba2f-f3caebfc75b4)

 ## Context
 Overnight Finance is a DeFi protocol that provides various yield-generating stable coins. wUSD+ is the wrapped asset of Overnight's main token, USD+, which allows users to interact with external protocols using the token.
-USD+ is a rebasing token that is fully collateralized with assets that can be converted to USDC.
+USD+ is a rebasing token that is fully collateralized with assets that can be instantly converted to USDC.

 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.